OpenINF/openinf-util-types/README.md

 <a name="isObject"></a>

 ## isObject(value) ⇒ <code>boolean</code>
-Determines if value is actually an Object.
+Determines if value is actually of type `Object`.

 **Kind**: global function